mukku1/Git_Learing/README.md

-## This is the git tutorial on GIT
+## This is the GIT tutorial by Krish Naik sir
-## This GIT tutorial is very interesting